FrancielFerreira/francielferreira/README.md

 - 🔭 I’m currently working on front-end dev with HTML,  CSS and JS
-- 🌱 I’m currently learning js, react and nodeJS
+- 🌱 I’m currently learning react, typescript and nodeJS

 Stats:
 <div>